 The more you value your time, the more the cost of additional hours spent car shopping, and the bigger a chunk that takes out of your potential savings.

 4. We underestimate total cost of ownership

 When you decide to buy a new car, your Emotional Brain is already sold—it can picture itself behind the wheel and it loves it!

 Your Practical Brain, however, is like: “Whoa, not so fast!
 Is this a good deal?
 Is it reliable?
 What’s the mileage?
 What’s the resale value?”

 And then you try to calculate those things to justify the purchase.
 You may, for example, tell yourself you’ll keep the car for 10 years to justify the depreciation.

 But that estimate (and similar estimates of the car’s future value) may be overly optimistic thanks to something psychologists call the optimism bias.
-Everybody who marries thinks they’ll stay married forever even though sociologists predict that between 40 and 50 percent of marriages will end in divorce.
+Everybody who marries thinks they’ll stay married forever even though sociologists predict that between 40% and 50% of marriages will end in divorce.

 And according to the USDOT’s 2009 National Highway Travel Study, the average length of car ownership is 59 months—just shy of five years.
 So just remember that the next time you think you’ll keep your next one for 10.